r3gal08/wordBot/README.md

 - For my frontend I am choosing to use the Flutter framework once again
 - For my backend I am choosing to use Golang as it is a language I am wanting to learn :)

+---

+## Codebase Guide

+./backend - backend application code built in go.
+Also includes docker-compose file and db schema.sql file ./lib - Core frontend codebase built with flutter and the dart programming language

+The remander of the codebase is mostly auto-generated flutter files...